 With exceptional energy on stage and a unique voice, Ella Fitzgerald enchanted audiences all around the U.S. and beyond for six decades.
 She also had an excellent ability to imitate sounds from different instruments, something that was recognized to be one of her signature performance techniques, and that eventually helped popularize scat singing.

-Fitzgerald would say goodbye to her audience in 1993, when she delivered the last of her public shows, and by then, it was more than clear that she had rightfully claimed her titles both as the Queen of Jazz and the First Lady of Song.
+Fitzgerald would say goodbye to her audience in 1993, when she delivered the last of her public shows.
+By then, it was more than clear that she had rightfully claimed her titles both as the Queen of Jazz and the First Lady of Song.
 She is further remembered as the first African-American female performer to collect a Grammy Award.

 One of them was Norman Granz, her then manager, now widely remembered for his stances against racism and his vow to integrate all audiences.
 As a civil rights advocate, Granz always stood up for Ella, as he also did for the rest of the musicians with whom he worked.
 He would fight for their equal treatment, whether it meant his musicians needing a stay in a decent hotel or delivering a show free of difficulties caused by prejudice.